 First, throw out all those useless bits of paper—scribbled-on Post-its, illegible drafts, old notebooks, restaurant menus from the place up the street (you know what you order from them by now anyway).
-Next, open those drawers and get sorting those files, important documents, business cards.
-Then, focus on your computer: Clean up the desktop, organize your folders.
+Next, open those drawers and sort those files, important documents, and business cards.
+Then, focus on your computer: Clean up the desktop, and organize your folders.
 Lastly, make sure all of the important files you want to find immediately when you return are somewhere safe and easy to access.

 6. Let your contacts know

 Before you leave, don’t forget to let your contacts know you’re going to be away and move any meetings to when you’re back.
 There’s nothing worse than waking up with a jolt somewhere totally isolated from the real world after remembering that you forgot to reschedule a vital customer visit.
 Also, make sure you set up a short, professional, automatic-response email so that your customers will be reminded you’re not available if they try to contact you.
 Double check what you’ve written (spelling errors in messages sent to your entire contact list are bad form), and avoid jokes and emoticons.